openthread/spinel-spec/core/terminology.md

 (that is, most significant byte first).
 This is discussed in more detail in (#data-representation).

+In this document, individual bits are numbered ascending order from the most significant bit to the least significant bit.
+For example, the byte value 0x80 has bit zero (0) set and all other bits clear.

 This specification makes use of the following terminology:

 <!-- RQ -- Alphabetize terminology before finalization. -->